davgra04/dgserv3/deployments/goal_blog/README.md

 Simply run `backup.sh`.
 This tunnels the docker socket according to dgserv-variables.env.

 Also included is `crontab.txt`, a crontab entry for backing up daily at 1:00am

+## Restoring to goalblog container

+Use `docker cp` to copy `tiddlers/` and `tiddlywiki.info` on to the target container.
+Restart the container for changes to take effect.